sweetcorn1229/rhino-bytearray/README.md

 # rhino-bytearray
-use byte array in rhino javascript engine
+Use byte array in rhino javascript engine

 Documentation
 - English